TGTGamer/.devcontainer/README.md

 In this document, we are going to show you how to get your development platform up and running quickly, easily and cleanly.
 It will require a few key products and applications to be downloaded, but once finished will work on any device, or using the NEW github [codespaces](https://github.com/codespaces)!

 This method is the best way for every developer to be running the exact same workspace, therefore removing the problems of `it doesnt work for me` or simular.
-We **REQUIRE** you to use this system for development to reduce the onboarding time for new developers.
+We request you to use this system for development to reduce the onboarding time for new developers.

 ## What you need